dydxprotocol/v4-documentation/pages/api_integration-trading/isolated_markets.md

 In v5.0.0 the Isolated Markets feature was added to the V4 chain software.
 The below is an overview of how trading will work on Isolated Markets on the V4 chain software.

 >Note: This document covers how the feature works from the protocol point of view and not the front-end or the indexer.
+For more details on what isolated markets are see the [blog post](https://dydx.exchange/blog/introducing-isolated-markets-and-isolated-margin).

+# Trading Isolated Markets

+Positions in isolated markets can only be opened on a subaccount with no open perpetual positions or a subaccount with an existing perpetual position in the same isolated market.
+Once a perpetual position for an isolated market is opened on a subaccount, no positions in any other markets can be opened until the perpetual position is closed.

+The above restriction only applies to positions, orders can still be placed for different markets on a subaccount while it holds an open position for an isolated market.
+The orders will fail and be canceled when they match if the subaccount still holds an open position for a different isolated market.
+A new [error code](https://github.com/dydxprotocol/v4-chain/blob/protocol/v5.0.0/protocol/x/clob/types/errors.go#L364-L368) `2005` has been added to indicate such a failure.

+Other than the above caveat, isolated markets can be traded in the same way as before v5.0.0.

+>Note: The maximum number of subaccounts per address was increased from 127 to 128000 in v5.0.0 to address the need for a separate subaccount per isolated market.

 # Querying for Isolated Markets